-These last few days have been great as they've offered up some fantastic 'first time' experiences and an 'interesting' one too.
-Put it this way, you remember Lawrence of Arabia?
-Well now there's 'Sheik Sami of Arabia' and I expect the related imagery to be of some amusement to many back home and perhaps to my global travel friends too.
+These last few days have been great and have offered up some fantastic new experiences.
+That’s an unusual one, too.
+As for Lawrence of Arabia, well now there’s ‘Sheik Sami of Arabia‘ and I imagine the imagery to be of some amusement to many back home and perhaps to my travel friends too.

-Poignantly, this means then it's now time for Blake and I to part ways after 8 days together and multiple cities later.
-There's no doubt this impressive Australian man has played a big part in my overall enjoyment and memories of Jordan and I to him too I hope.
-There will always be a bed available to the man (and to many of you) if the *ahem* delights of the South West of England appeal.
-If not, I'm sure my arm could be twisted to stay with him which happens to be close to Sydney, Australia....
+Poignantly, this means then it’s now time for Blake and I to part ways after 8 days together and multiple cities later.
+There’s no doubt this impressive Australian man has played a big part in my overall enjoyment and memories of Jordan.
+There will always be a bed available to the man if the delights of the South West of England appeal.
+If not, I’m sure my arm could be twisted to stay with him which happens to be close to Sydney, Australia…. #winner

 Blake picked us out a camp that was highly rated on TripAdvisor offering clean and hospitable ‘hut-style’ accommodation.
 As those two adjectives are kinda essential for someone like me, I was happy to roll with his suggestion.
 These days though I take reviews with a pinch of salt having observed back in Egypt the undesirable tactics from some business owners.
 You see, they’ve evolved from pleading for a good review to basically asking you to write the review whilst on their property using their own computer!
 I experienced this twice in Egypt and somehow blagged it both times as this is not something I’m ok with.